data-apis/scipy-2023-presentation/paper.rst

        # Computations on x and y will happen on device
        return xp.sin(y) * x

 ..
-TODO: not sure how we can incorporate to_device here.
+TODO (aaron): not sure how we can incorporate to_device here.
 It seems to me that most functions should just use the input device and device transfers will be mostly done by end users.